 When sharing cigars at a lounge or special occasion, bring enough to offer your group.
 Understanding the social cues around cigar smoking can elevate the experience and show appreciation for the craftsmanship and community that surround it.

 Whether you're at a lounge, event, or just lighting up with buddies, knowing the unspoken rules goes a long way.
-Our Veterans’ Guide to Cigar Etiquette covers all of the dos, don’ts, and everything in between.
+Our Cigar Etiquette 101 guide covers all of the dos, don’ts, and everything in between.
 So you'll be smoking like a pro.

 Pairing Cigars with Drinks

-Pairing a cigar with the right beverage can enhance both the flavor and ultimately complete the overall experience.
+Pairing a cigar with the right beverage can enhance both the flavor and ultimately complete the overall experience, and add to your overall relaxation and enjoyment.

 Full-bodied cigars with Maduro wrappers pair wonderfully with bold spirits like bourbon or scotch.
 The sweet, caramel notes of a Maduro mean it complements the smokiness of whiskey.
 On the lighter side, Connecticut Shade wrappers go well with coffee beans, cream liqueurs, or even mild rum.